 Bank statements for apartment applications are usually used as proof of income.
 If you are self-employed your landlord will probably want to look for deposits that can prove that you are making what you stated in your rental application.
 If you are actually employed by a company, they will compare your bank account with your pay stubs in order to corroborate that you didn’t fake them.

 In cases where you don’t meet the apartment’s income requirements, or if you are trying to rent an apartment without a job, the landlord will want to see in your bank statements if you have enough savings to guarantee that you can pay the rent and will probably pay attention to your spending habits.

 Should I show my bank statements to my landlord?

-If you can afford to rent the apartment but don’t feel comfortable showing your bank statements, you can always offer him to provide the following information in order to prove that you are capable of renting the apartment:
+If you can afford to rent the apartment but don’t feel comfortable showing your bank statements, you can always offer to provide the following information in order to prove that you are capable of renting the apartment:

-Sadly, if you are living off savings while in between jobs or have a steady income that is less than 3 times the rent, it will be very difficult to find an apartment without showing your bank statements.
+Sadly, if you are living off savings while in between jobs, or have a steady income that is less than 3 times the rent, it will be very difficult to find an apartment without showing your bank statements.